jul1andav1d/Census-Data-Prjct-2/README.md

 # Project-2
-This will be a space to work on one of two datasets I will chose to do supervised Machine Learning.
+This will be a space to work on one of these two datasets below.
+One will be chosen to do supervised Machine Learning.

 - For Dataset #1 'European Union lesbian, gay, bisexual and transgender survey (2012)' LICENSE AND ACCESS RESTRICTIONS: Public Domain https://www.kaggle.com/ruslankl/european-union-lgbt-survey-2012